 6. Enhance Core Strength and Stability

-A strong core is essential for maintaining proper body alignment and reducing stress on the knees during dynamic movements.
+A strong core is essential for holding proper body alignment and easing stress on the knees during dynamic movements.
 Include exercises such as:

 - Planks and side planks